Skip to content

 • Location: 30 Seng Poh Road

 • Why It’s Special: Located above a bustling wet market, Tiong Bahru Market serves the charming and historic Tiong Bahru estate.
 The food center is clean, spacious, and home to several heritage stalls offering authentic local foods.
-Tiong Bahru Market is also known for its fusion and Indian taste, the perfect place for those who wants to be filled with the country
+It’s a great stop for classic local breakfasts and old-school Singapore dishes before exploring the Tiong Bahru neighbourhood.

 • Must-Try Dishes: Jian Bo Shui Kueh (a classic dish of steamed rice cakes), Loo’s Hainanese Curry Rice, Tiong Bahru Hokkien Mee.